microsoft/tensile-perf/packages/tree/README.md

-# @stress-test/tree
+# @tensile-perf/tree

 Library for building trees meant to be rendered as DOM.

-This package is meant for library authors and isn't generally meant to be used by people running stress tests.
+This package is meant for library authors and isn't generally meant to be used by people running Tensile tests.

 ## Usage